mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Tell me about hae," thi said.
 "Thi sounds like an interesting maman to say the least."

 "Liffa was... is... everything good in my life," he said.
 "To the rest of Heiko Liffa is just a farmer, but they don't see hae like I do.
-Liffa holds Melna and I together, but there's this cloud that hangs above hae always.
+Thi holds Melna and I together, and thi does it well, but there's this cloud that hangs above hae always.
 Sometimes I just can't figure hae out."

 "And your bundwoman?"